 Quote Mark Twain

-A regulatory document is not a scientific journal or dissertation
+Submission document authoring is not writing a scientific journal or dissertation

 Qdossier writers know how important it is to be concise, to present information only where expected and be consistent and conclusive in messaging.

 The majority of regulatory document authors have an academic degree and have been educated to writing in the style of articles for scientific journals, dissertations or theses.
-These state-of-art documents need to reflect all what is known in context of that time and not necessarily be conclusive of its impact.
-Therefore often academic evaluation conclude with statements that more investigation is needed.
-This is different from regulatory document authoring that must be conclusive and address the impact for the product’s quality, its consistent production, and its risk/benefit ratio to the patient.
+Above all, these state-of-art documents need to reflect all what is known in context of that time and not necessarily be conclusive of its impact.
+Therefore, often academic evaluation conclude with statements that more investigation is needed.
+But, this is different from regulatory document authoring that must be conclusive and address the impact for the product’s quality, its consistent production, and its risk/benefit ratio to the patient.
 A statement suggesting that more investigation is needed, would result in a non-approvable dossier, which is not the intention of a marketing authorization application.

 In addition, a scientific article or dissertation does not have an internationally accepted structure, whereas a regulatory documents must have a home a Common Technical Document (CTD).
 The CTD is highly structured and consistently structured.
 Hence, the assessors of the CTD are familiar with the structure of a CTD.
 Therefore, it does not require cross references to obvious locations.